jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/open-application-letter-2018.md

   <strong>About sideline jobs</strong>
 </h2>

-In my five years of being a software developer, I experienced having a sideline job ony once, and it lasted only one month, because I noticed that having a sideline job does not help me reach some goals i want to reach, such as learning how to create well designed software systems, and learning how to be good at fixing messes which I and other programmers made.
+In my five years of being a software developer, I experienced having a sideline job ony once, and it lasted only one month, because I noticed that having a sideline job does not help me reach some goals I want to reach, such as learning how to create well designed software systems, and learning how to be good at fixing messes which I and other programmers made.

 Because of that, you will be sure that when I sleep at night, I will only be dreaming about the problems that I encounter while working at your company, and not about problems of other companies. :smile: